pyquil.quil module

 a CalibrationMatch object, if one can be found.

-measure(qubit: Qubit | QubitPlaceholder | FormalArgument | int, classical_reg: MemoryReference | MemoryReference | Tuple[str, int] | List[Any] | str | None) Program[source]
+measure(qubit: Qubit | QubitPlaceholder | FormalArgument | int, classical_reg: MemoryReference | MemoryReference | tuple[str, int] | list[Any] | str | None) Program[source]

-Measures a qubit at qubit_index and puts the result in classical_reg
+Measures a qubit at qubit_index and puts the result in classical_reg.

 Parameters: